You are here

 Crop Insurance and Marketing Strategies

 Producers also need to consider how a particular crop insurance product will fit into their overall marketing plan.
-Revenue insurance products provide some level of price protection while yield insurance products do not.
-Producers should think about how the coverage offered through their chosen insurance product may complement or substitute for other price protection strategies such as forward contracting or using futures and options.
+Revenue insurance products provide some level of price protection, while yield insurance products do not.
+Producers should think about how the coverage offered through their chosen insurance product may complement or substitute for other price protection strategies, such as forward contracting or using futures and options.

 Need for Special Features

-Another major factor to be considered when deciding on the insurance product or coverage level is the need for special features.
+Another major factor to consider when deciding on the insurance product or coverage level is the need for special features.
 Special features include provisions related to replanting, prevented planting, and alternative farm practices such as irrigation and double-cropping.
 When any of these items are a concern, a producer must consider which type of insurance policy offers such features.

 Replanting and prevented planting features in regions with uncertain early-season weather have proven to be valuable to producers.
 A producer must consider geographic and topographic conditions when determining the importance of these features.
 If a producer consistently struggles with suitable planting weather due to fluctuating temperatures, excessive rainfall, or other environmental conditions, then an insurance policy containing replanting and prevented planting provisions could be very valuable.